matteofigus/awesome-speaking/README.md

 * [Awesome Community](https://github.com/peterkokot/awesome-community) - A collection of awesome communities curated by **Peter Kokot**

 ## Clubs/Organizations
 * [Toastmasters](https://www.toastmasters.org/Find-a-Club) - An international non-profit educational organizations that facilitates the creation and growth of clubs around the world.
-The goal of the clubs are to improve the leadership and public speaking skills of members.
+The goal of the clubs is to improve the leadership and public speaking skills of members.

 # LICENSE
 [MIT](LICENSE.md)